RSE-Cambridge/iris-openstack/cambridge.md

 Now you have the CLI work, take a look at the OpenStack Applicaiton Developer Portal: https://developer.openstack.org/

-## Developing Applications on OpenStack
+## Developing Apps

-For advice please see the OpenStack Application Developer Portal: https://developer.openstack.org/
+For further advice please see the OpenStack Application Developer Portal: https://developer.openstack.org/